ashutoshsuman99/Chat-App/README.md

 # Chat Application using interprocess communication

 A command line utility chat application which allows multiple users to chat with the server simultaneously.
 It uses Interprocess communication - Shared Memory concept.
-The users can also view their message history.

 ## Getting Started